dipin/depub/docs/index.md

-**DePub is an open-source tool aimed particularly at the publishing industry.**
+**DePub is an open-source tool aimed particularly at the book publishing industry.**

 The aim of this project is to develop an effective, cost-saving tool that will allow anyone – and particularly those with the necessary editorial judgement – efficiently to extract sample material for use in the promotion and marketing of books.